Man and woman in their 80s threatened with hatchet and locked in room

 A man and a woman in their 80s were threatened with a knife, hammer and a hatchet before being locked in a room during a burglary in Co Louth on Tuesday night.

-Gardaí in Dundalk station are investigating the incident which happened occurred at a house on Rock Road, Blackrock, Co Louth at approximately 8pm.
+Gardaí in Dundalk station are investigating the incident which happened at a house on Rock Road, Blackrock, Co Louth at about 8pm.

 “Two men armed with a knife, hammer and hatchet entered the home of an elderly couple,” a Garda statement said.